 - Tissue sample (biopsy) and lab tests on the tumor if there is one

 If you have head or neck cancer, your doctor will try to figure out how far it has advanced, or what stage it is in.
-She’ll also see if it has spread to other parts of your body.
+They’ll also see if it has spread to other parts of your body.

 What kind of treatment you’ll get depends on a few things, such as: